teuben/GBT-EDGE-HI/README.md

 # GBT-EDGE-HI

 HI survey of EDGE galaxies.
-Started with AGBT15B_287, where 100+ galaxies were observed in a modified PositionSwitch using ON-OFF-ON and a corresponding getsigref procedure.
+Started with **AGBT15B_287**, where 100+ galaxies were observed in a modified PositionSwitch using ON-OFF-ON and a corresponding getsigref procedure.
 The original GBTIDL procedure can be done with `edge.pro`.

-The followup project code is AGBT25A_474.
+The followup project code is **AGBT25A_474**.

-Observing scripts at GBO:
+Old observing scripts at GBO:

   * /home/astro-util/projects/15B287_operator
   * /home/astro-util/projects/15B287

 these have been recorded in our `15B` directory.
+An example to reduce these for NGC 2805 are in the `examples/` directory

 ## Installation